 \section{Conclusion}

-To summarize, we have derived the quantum Hall conductivity of the recently identified two-dimensional topological nodal ring semimetal on the honeycomb lattice and obtained two distinct responses: a topological response of the lowest energy band which reveals an integer $\mathbb{Z}$ topological invariant and two Fermi surface terms from the two partially filled bands of opposite spins.
-We emphasize here that the Kubo formula is well applicable in the presence of a band-crossing effect as a result of orthogonality between spin quantum numbers of energy bands at the chemical potential.
-This orthogonality is also at the heart of the stability and protection of this phase of matter towards disorder and interaction effects which would only slightly dress the effect of the in-plane magnetic field.
-The $\mathbb{Z}$ topological invariant $C_{\downarrow_x,-}$ associated to the lowest-energy band is also mathematically identical to a $\mathbb{Z}_2$ spin Chern number $\hat{C}_{\uparrow_x,-} - \tilde{C}_{\downarrow_x,+}$ for the partially filled bands.
-The specificity of the topological semimetal phase resides in the occurrence of gap closing region at the Fermi energy due to crossing between two bands which in the present case is also characterized through a $\mathbb{Z}_2$ spin Chern number.
-We have then evaluated the response to circularly polarized light, which is an equivalent marker of the topological response and of the quantum Hall conductivity for the Haldane model, and showed how this can reveal the topological response of the quantum Hall conductivity for the lowest band of the topological semimetal from the Dirac points.
+To summarize, the quantum Hall conductivity of the recently identified two-dimensional topological nodal ring semimetal on the honeycomb lattice in one-layer graphene reveals a $\mathbb{Z}$ topological invariant $C_{\downarrow_x,-}$ associated to the lowest-energy band and a $\mathbb{Z}_2$ spin Chern number $\hat{C}_{\uparrow_x,-} - \tilde{C}_{\downarrow_x,+}$ for the partially filled bands.
+The topological semimetal phase, associated to the occurrence of a gap closing region at the Fermi energy due to crossing between two bands, is also characterized through a $\mathbb{Z}_2$ spin Chern number in addition to the quantized quantum Hall response.
+We evaluated the response to circularly polarized light, which is an equivalent marker of the topological response and of the quantum Hall conductivity for the Haldane model, and showed how this can yet reveal the quantum Hall conductivity for the lowest-energy band of the topological semimetal from the frequency resonance corresponding to the energy gap at the Dirac points.